graveinuse/Projects/README.md

 - Test on both desktop and mobile devices
 - Update README if you add new features

-## 📱 Mobile App Version

-Interested in a mobile app version?
-This web calculator can be easily converted to:
-- **React Native App**: For iOS and Android
-- **Electron App**: For desktop applications
-- **Progressive Web App**: For app-like experience in browsers

 ## 🧪 Testing

 ### Manual Testing Checklist